samvicky-dev/intensecoin/README.md

 Intense Coin uses a fixed-schedule hard fork mechanism to implement new features.
 This means that users of Intense Coin (end users and service providers) need to run current versions and update their software on a regular schedule.

+**The last hard fork was on April 18, 2018.
+Version 2.0.0 (Belaya) or later of the software is required to be compliant with the latest hard fork!**

 ## Compiling Intense Coin from Source